alexhokl/installation/mac.md

+- update OSX in App Store
+- install XCode from App Store
 - set display scaled and choose "more space"
 - setup keyboard with UK English and HK Chinese and download dictation
 - setup three finger drag in "accessibility" (see https://support.apple.com/en-us/HT204609)